Published on July 9, 2021

 We’ll break down the installation methods one by one, the most popular languages used for each, and tell you where to install your API code.

-Middle-ware based direct integrations are almost always more customizable.
-This is because the logic is in the code itself you can change to suit your needs, rather than in a static configuration.
+Generally, this method is more customizable than the others.
+This is because the main mechanism is in the code itself, so you can change it to suit your needs rather than in a static configuration.

 Node.JS

-Node.JS is an open-source JavaScript framework that executes your content outside of the web browser.
-It’s primarily used for non-blocking, event-driven servers and is frequently used for traditional websites and back-end API services.
+Node.JS is an open-source JavaScript framework that executes your content outside the web browser.
+It’s primarily used for non-blocking, event-driven servers, traditional websites, and back-end API services.

 Our Node.JS middleware intercepts HTTP file requests from browsers and then calls Prerender to deliver the static HTML version of your page.